Archive for category Green Peace in our time

 When I say temperature change, what do you think that means?
 The scientists work, of course, off average mean temperatures when they get into this global warming issue.
 You might be surprised to know (I was) that the global mean temperature today is about 14-15 degrees Celsius.
 That, for reference, is also the average mean temperature of Milan, Italy.
 When they talk about the global warming over the past 30-40 years, they are talking about a rise of 1 degree Celsius.
 Back in the Miocene epoch at the last major global warming spike, the global mean temperature was another 4-5 degrees Celsius higher than today, or an average of around 20 degrees C (or the current mean temperature of Brisbane Australia, but much cooler than Montego Bay, Jamaica which now averages 27 C).

 And there is the misleading result of talking about ‘averages.’
-A region that has a summer average of 40 degrees followed by an autumn average of 15 degrees, a winter average of minus 10 degrees and Spring of 15 degrees then has an annual average of 15 degrees which sounds pleasant enough but in reality has 3 months of blistering heatwaves and 3 months of sub-zero conditions which is a dreadful climate.
+A region that has a summer average of 40 degrees followed by an autumn average of 15 degrees, a winter average of minus 10 degrees and Spring of 15 degrees then has an annual average of 15 degrees.
+If this average mean temperature was maintained the climate alarmist would consider that a victory for climate management, but in fact it would still be a climate of three months of blistering heatwaves and three months of sub-zero conditions which is a dreadful climate for those living there.
 And while our climate scientists at Paris and Poland went on about the C02 emissions creating a greenhouse warming across the whole planet, the reality is quite different.
-We have regions experiencing exceptionally hot summers at the same time some are experiencing record breaking cold temperatures in winter across Europe, Asia and the USA.
+We do have regions experiencing exceptionally hot summers at the same time some are experiencing record breaking cold temperatures in winter across Europe, Asia and the USA.
 What we are experiencing is not a gradual warming from a high level of C02 gas in the atmosphere as though we are living in a glasshouse, but in fact the weather is becoming more extreme at both ends of the temperature gauge.
 And those extremes are not explained by a greenhouse effect.

 It just puts a little perspective into the debate and perspective is what the current climate handwringers seem to be ignoring.
 Man has been through these climate changes before.
 Life goes on in those climates.
 Yes we would probably want to improve our air conditioning systems and some of us may end up with a beachfront property where once we had a main road between us and the sea, but we can adapt although sea rise currently is at its most stable since the natural emergence from the ice age and the melting of the icecaps over the past 10,000 years.